John Stephenson (judge): Notable cases

 In the case of R v Collins (1972) in the Court of Appeal of England and Wales, Stephenson and Lord Justice Edmund-Davies considered the meaning of "enters as a trespasser" in the definition of burglary.
 The Appellant, Collins, was a nineteen-year-old who had been convicted at the Essex Assizes of burglary with intent to commit rape and had been sentenced to twenty-one months' imprisonment.
 After an evening's drinking he had climbed a ladder wearing nothing but his socks and was about to enter a young woman's bedroom when she woke, saw him in the moonlight on her window-sill with an erect penis, thought he was her boyfriend coming to pay her a romantic call, and invited him in.
 After sexual intercourse, she realised that Collins was not her boyfriend and cried rape.
 In the Appeal Court the sentence was quashed on the grounds that Collins had not "entered as a trespasser".

 In 1979 the Church of Scientology of California sued the British Department of Health and Social Security for defamation in the English High Court.
 The DHSS had suggested that Scientologists were dangerous charlatans who would worsen rather than cure mental illness.
 The plaintiff demanded discovery of letters and medical records from people who had complained to the DHSS about the Church.
-Stephenson declined the request, citing the church's "Fair Game" policy, which he believed was still in force.
+Stephenson declined the request, citing the church's "fair game" policy, which he believed was still in force.
 He feared that the documents would be used "not for legitimate purposes of the action but for harassment of individual patients, informants and renegades named in them, not only by proceedings for defamation against them but by threats and blackmail".

 Private life

-In 1951, Stephenson married Rose Asquith, the younger daughter of Lord Asquith of Bishopstone, a Law Lord, and they had two sons and two daughters, Mary (1952), David Guy (1954), Laura Jane (1958) and Daniel Paul Stephenson (1960).
+In 1951, Stephenson married Frances Rose Asquith (1925−2020), the younger daughter of Lord Asquith of Bishopstone, a Law Lord, and they had two sons and two daughters, Mary (1952), David Guy (1954), Laura Jane (1958) and Daniel Paul Stephenson (1960).

 At the time of his death in 1998 his address was given in Who's Who as 26 Doneraile Street, London SW6, and he was a member of the Hurlingham Club, the Marylebone Cricket Club, and the Royal Wimbledon Golf Club.